Private visiting vessels

 - with any goods to declare, including restricted or prohibited goods

-must fly the yellow 'Q' flag as soon as the territorial waters of the Bailiwick of Jersey are entered.
-The 'Q' flag must remain flown until clearance has ben received by a Customs and Immigration Officer.
+The 'Q' flag must remain flown until clearance has been received by a Customs and Immigration Officer.

 European Economic Area (EEA) Nationals: